emacsmirror/twiki-org/README.txt

 * Promoting and demoting items (though with occasional confusion, and a limit of three headings -- not sure why)

-What's borked:
+What's borked (aka TODO):

-* Tables -- hitting tab seems to fail
+* Tables -- hitting tab seems to fail.
 * Doubtless doing some Emacs stuff quite wrong; this is my first attempt at anything like this.
+* Tags like <verbatim> are hidden, presumably by Org-mode.

 Released under the GPL v2, like Org and the original twiki-outline.
 Share and enjoy!